BEC has developed community solar, a cooperative solar farm that allows members to buy into the solar energy system.

 In nearly half of housing arrangements, consumers are not able to install their own solar system.
 If you rent your home or have covenants that prevent solar, or if your home is too shaded or your roof isn’t strong enough to support a solar array, you can participate in BEC’s community solar.
 If you can’t afford the initial investment in a solar array, you may be able to afford participation in a community solar unit.

 It’s a hassle-free, clean energy solution for consumers.
-Because BEC built, operates, and maintains the system, participating members are in a win-win situation: bearing a low—or no—upfront investment while reaping the monthly rewards of the clean power generated.
+Engie, formerly SoCore, built, operates and maintains the system, BEC purchases the generated solar energy.
+Participating members are in a win-win situation: bearing a low—or no—upfront investment while reaping the monthly rewards of the clean power generated.

 Community solar systems have the advantage of economies of scale.
 This means that costs decrease as the size of the system increases.
 The costs can also be spread out among multiple participants.
 That makes a portion of a large solar system less expensive than a comparable residential rooftop system.